deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 ___

 **Date Point: 16y1m AV**
 **Mrwrki Station, Erebor System, Deep Space**

 ***Darcy***

 Darcy sighed as she read the Entity’s message.
 Although the strange life-form was definitely getting more fluent at communicating with her, the language they spoke was a deeply private one.
 There were flashes of English here and there, sometimes even whole sentences.
 Other times it relied on strings of emoticons.
 Very occasionally, it even attached sound files which sounded like somebody had mashed together a dolphin and R2-D2.

 Despite these limitations, it could be remarkably expressive.
-And she knew it was being determinedly Patient with them while it waited for the rest of Mrwrki’s crew to chew through their endless, circular geek-talk about its nature and the ethics of maybe giving it access to von-neumann tech.
+And she knew it was being determinedly Patient with them while it waited for the rest of Mrwrki’s crew to chew through their endless, circular geek-talk about its nature and the ethics of maybe giving it access to Von-Neumann tech.

 It was hardly surprising it had decided to take a vacation, or maybe go run an errand.
 But it was still frustrating.